Introduction — Elder Law & Elder Care FAQs

 What is estate planning in elder law?

-Estate planning involves organizing and protecting assets, planning for incapacity, minimizing taxes, and determining how property will be distributed before and after death.
+Estate planning involves organizing and protecting assets, planning for incapacity, minimizing taxes, and determining how property will be distributed before and after death by use of a Last Will & Testament or a trust.

 Why is estate planning important even if I’m not wealthy?